 What are the different types of travel insurance?

 There are three main types of travel insurance policy you can choose from; single trip, annual trip and long stay travel insurance.
 You will need to select which part of the world you will be visiting and this can be defined by choosing either European, Worldwide or Worldwide including the USA, Canada and the Caribbean.
 Check your policy documents carefully so you know that your destination is definitely covered and under which policy type.
-Below, we explain more about the three main types of travel insurance you can buy.
+Below, we explain more about the three main types of travel insurance you can buy but for more information, read our article 'What are the different types of travel insurance?'

 Single trip travel insurance